Sensirion/myAmbienceManual/docs/README.md

 In the app settings you can adjust the general settings of myAmbience:

 - Adjust the measurement system from measuring in degrees Celcius or degrees Fahrenheit or Kelvin
-- Select which computed signals will be displayed if the measured signals are available
+- Select which computed signals will be displayed if the measured signals are available.
+To learn more about the computed signals for the SHT4x SmartGadget visit the link [here](https://sensirion.com/resource/application_note/sht/glance).
 - Opt in/out in our analytics
 - Connect to a Nubo device